vianalin13/recipehub/DEVELOPMENT.md

 - Created Playwright E2E tests for registration functionality (`tests/register.spec.ts`)
 - **Reflection:** Using `beforeEach` instead of `beforeAll` for generating unique test data prevents database conflicts between tests and taught me the importance of test isolation.
 Also discovered that proper label-input associations (`htmlFor` attributes) are crucial for Playwright's `getByLabel` selectors to work correctly.
 The combination of Jest unit tests and Playwright E2E tests provides coverage of both backend functionality and frontend user flows.

+2025-07-14
+- Finalized database schemas for users, recipes, ratings, comments, and saved recipes join table (`database-setup.sql`, `src/types/saved-recipe.ts`)
+- Updated all TypeScript interfaces in `src/types/` to match the new schema
+- **Reflection:** Adding a join table for saved recipes is more scalable.
+Adding indexes for major foreign keys optimize query performance.
 ---